Master's of Engineering – greater Washington, D.C., metro area

 Master's of Engineering Degree Requirements

-- 6 credit hours consisting of out-of-area and/or out-of-department courses, and
+- 6 credit hours consisting of out of area and/or out-of-department courses

-- 6 credit hours of graduate elective courses;
+- 3 credit hours of graduate elective courses

-- An oral final examination consisting of a presentation of the project and report topic to an examining committee.
+A final oral examination consisting of a presentation of the project and report topic to an examining committee.

 Courses taught in the greater Washington, D.C., metro area are offered at either the Virginia Tech Arlington or Falls Church Facilities.
 Some courses are also offered online.

 The Bradley Department of Electrical & Computer Engineering boasts an already established and robust presence in the greater Washington, D.C., metro area.
 Currently operating out of the Virginia Tech Reserch Center in Arlington, ECE is home to 18 faculty based in Northern Virginia.

 Our future home, within Virginia Tech's Innovation Campus will be located in the heart of the greater Washington, D.C., metro area, read more.